joetifa2003/weaver/paper/main.typ

 Weaver treats each file as a module, and each module can import other modules.

-Modules contains functions and variables, and can be used to organize code.
+Modules contain functions and variables and can be used to organize code.

 #figure(
 ```weaver